JimmyZiqiangCheng/project-awesome/DailyCoding.md

 ## 2021-11-8
 [find the city with the smallest number of neighbors at a threshold distance](https://leetcode.com/problems/find-the-city-with-the-smallest-number-of-neighbors-at-a-threshold-distance)
 - solution: Dijkstra's.
 Run dijkstra's on each node. keep a list of num_cities_reachable for each node, return the index of the least.
 For each node, have a priority q to push in node when total_distance is smaller than threshold, in the end, count the num of city reachable and update the list.
+- solution2: Floyd Warshall. initiate a grid, fill in all edges, and set selfdistance = 0. run floyd warshall, count numofcity distance < threshold.

 ## 2021-11-6
 [path with max probability](https://leetcode.com/problems/path-with-maximum-probability/submissions/)